brunokino/NewReq/CONTRIBUTING.md

 If you have any difficulty in starting the contributions, you can contact Bruno Kinoshita (brunokino@gmail.com)

+Discussions and product development activities are all listed in the [Issues page](https://github.com/NewReq/NewReq/issues)

 ## Important informations:

 ### Active Directory Server: